James V: Personal rule

-Pierre de Ronsard saw James in 1537 when the king was twenty-four and summed up his paradoxical appearance: "La douceur et la force illustroient son visage Si que Venus et Mars en avoient fait partage" (His royal bearing, and vigorous pursuit of virtue, of honour, and love's war, this sweetness and strength illuminate his face, as if he were the child of Venus and Mars).
+Pierre de Ronsard saw James in 1537 when the King was twenty-four and summed up his paradoxical appearance: "La douceur et la force illustroient son visage Si que Venus et Mars en avoient fait partage" – His royal bearing, and vigorous pursuit of virtue, of honour, and love's war, this sweetness and strength illuminate his face, as if he were the child of Venus and Mars.

 Religion

 The first action James took as king was to remove Angus from the scene.
-The Douglas family—excluding James's half-sister Margaret, who was already safely in England—were forced into exile and James besieged their castle at Tantallon.
+The Douglas family — excluding James's half-sister Margaret, who was already safely in England, innocent of any crime against him (and thus safe from any revenge James took) — were forced into exile and James besieged their castle at Tantallon.
 He then subdued the Border rebels and the chiefs of the Western Isles.
 As well as taking advice from his nobility and using the services of the Duke of Albany in France and at Rome, James had a team of professional lawyers and diplomats, including Adam Otterburn and Thomas Erskine of Haltoun.
 Even his pursemaster and yeoman of the wardrobe, John Tennent of Listonschiels, was sent on an errand to England, though he got a frosty reception.

 James increased his income by tightening control over royal estates and from the profits of justice, customs and feudal rights.
 He also gave his illegitimate sons lucrative benefices, diverting substantial church wealth into his coffers.
 James spent a large amount of his wealth on building up a collection of tapestries from those inherited from his father.
 James sailed to France for his first marriage and strengthened the royal fleet.
 In 1540, he sailed to Kirkwall in Orkney, then Lewis, in his ship the Salamander, first making a will in Leith, knowing this to be "uncertane aventuris."
 The purpose of this voyage was to show the royal presence and hold regional courts, called "justice ayres."